ase-ajm/little-lemon/README.md

+# Little Lemon Restaurant Website

-Welcome to the Little Lemon Website!
-This project is in correspondence to the Meta Front End Developer course.
+Welcome to the Little Lemon website!
+This project was created as part of the Meta Front-End Developer course.

-You can view the Live Server [here].(https://little-lemon-aseajm.vercel.app/)
+You can view the live demo here: [here](https://little-lemon-aseajm.vercel.app/)